 Ask a hundred random people what is the single most important event in the history of the world, and you'll more than likely get a hundred different answers.
 Ask that same question within the Church and you should get only one answer: The resurrection of Jesus Christ!
 For your see, the resurrection is without question the greatest event in all of human history.
-Without the resurrection, we would have no hope of eternal life :
+Without the resurrection, we would have no hope of eternal life.

-"But if it is preached that Christ has been raised from the dead, how can you say there is no resurrection of the dead?
-If there is no resurrection of the dead, then not even Christ has been raised.
-And if Christ has not been raised, our preaching is useless and so is your faith.
-More than that, we are then found to be false witnesses about God, for we have testified that He raised Christ from the dead.
-But He did not raise Him, if in fact the dead are not raised.
-For if the dead are not raised, then Christ has not been raised either.
-And if Christ has not been raised, your faith is futile; you are still in your sins.
-Then those also who have fallen asleep in Christ are lost.
-If only for this life we have hope in Christ, we are of all people most to be pitied."
+Now if Christ is proclaimed as raised from the dead, how can some of you say, "There is no resurrection of the dead"?
+If there is no resurrection of the dead, then not even Christ has been raised; and if Christ has not been raised, then our proclamation is in vain, and so is your faith.
+Moreover, we are found to be false witnesses about God, because we have testified wrongly about God that he raised up Christ - whom He did not raise up, if in fact the dead are not raised.
+For if the dead are not raised, not even Christ has been raised.
+And if Christ has not been raised, your faith is worthless; you are still in your sins.
+Those, then, who have fallen asleep in Christ have also perished.
+If we have put our hope in Christ for this life only, we should be pitied more than anyone.
 1 Corinthians 15:12-19